bencoveney/bencoveney.github.io/posts/allocator.md

 ### 2: Padding the Size

-We allow an arbitrary number of bytes to be requested in to the `allocate()` function, but this is a bit of a lie.
+We allow an arbitrary number of bytes to be requested into the `allocate()` function, but this is a bit of a lie.
 Computers prefer memory addresses to be "aligned" to certain boundaries, and will be able to operate more efficiently when that is the case.

 There are 8 bits to a byte, and my allocator targets 64 bit CPUs, so my memory addresses should stay aligned to 8-byte boundaries.
 One easy way to stay aligned is to make sure every block we allocate on the heap is rounded up to be a multiple of 8 bytes in size.